 Have you ever heard of a Jesse Tree?
 A Jesse Tree is created with a set of 25 symbolic ornaments, each of which represent a different piece of the overarching redemption story of the Old Testament leading up to the birth of Jesus.
 The ornaments typically coordinate with a Bible story or verse from scripture and can be hung on your regular Christmas tree or on a separate tree.

-I’m going to explain the simple way we do a Jesse Tree each Advent, but before I go any further, I want to pause and say this: My biggest hesitation in writing this post was that someone would read it, sigh, and feel some level of guilt about doing something like this.
+I’m going to explain the simple way we do a Jesse Tree during the season of Advent, but before I go any further, I want to pause and say this: My biggest hesitation in writing this post was that someone would read it, sigh, and feel some level of guilt about doing something like this.

 You know… the feeling you get when you spend too long on Instagram, or see someone else’s amazing 1 year old birthday party, or whatever.

-If a Jesse Tree raises your blood pressure and stresses you out, don’t do it.
-Read one verse from the Christmas story in Luke 2 each day, or one chapter in John each day, or one story in the Jesus Storybook Bible.
+Instead, read one verse from the Christmas story in Luke 2 each day, or one chapter in John each day, or one story in the Jesus Storybook Bible.
 (Or grab one of these other super simple Advent Reading Plan Books.)

 Advent is about reflecting on what Jesus has done, and what He is doing, and what He has promised to do.
 It’s about taking time to slow down, reflect, pray, and worship the God of the universe who came to us as a little baby – perfect love incarnate.

-A Jesse Tree can be an added way to reflect about Jesus and redemption history, but if it adds stress or becomes the object of our focus, then there’s no point.
+A Jesse Tree can be an added help for reflecting about Jesus and redemption history in a meaningful way, but if it adds stress or becomes the object of our focus, then there’s no point.

-Let’s turn our eyes upon Jesus at Christmas, friends!
+Let’s turn our eyes upon Jesus this Christmas season, friends!
 And if this Jesse Tree idea is a helpful symbol for you and/or your kiddos, great!
 Go for it.

-The Basic Idea of a Jesse Tree is this:
+The Basic Idea of a Jesse Tree Project is this: